 - During a Flog segment where she was learning how to crochet, Felicia made the opening in the item she was crafting too small.

 - During the 2008 Comic Con panel for Dr. Horrible, when asked a question, she said she hadn't heard because, "I'm twittering under here."
 She didn't recognize the Double Entendre until the audience laughed and Neil Patrick Harris had some fun at her expense.
+As she noted in You're Never Weird on The Internet (Almost)", Twitter wasn't all that well-known yet, so at least some portion of the audience probably had no idea what she was saying, just that it sounded dirty out of context.

 - While reviewing her performance in Mark of the Assassin, she called it "Playing with herself" and while it was meant to be a deliberate Double Entendre, she couldn't stop cracking up during delivery.